Try this regimen for two weeks and experience how it impacts your motivation, mood, and physique.

-I’m Dane Findley – a health advocate and full-time blogger in his late fifties – and I believe it’s possible for you to look and feel better than you ever have before.
+I’m Dane Findley – a full-time health blogger in his late fifties – and I believe it’s possible for you to look and feel better than you ever have before.
 I’m revealing my 2-Week Fitness Regimen in this article, outlining the workouts I do within a 14-day period and the sequence in which I complete them.

 I also include diet tips to help you achieve your weight loss and strength goals.

-The Nutritional “Triple Punch” Boosts Your Fitness Regimen
+This Nutritional “Triple Punch” Will Boost Your Fitness Regimen

 First, it’s crucial to establish that a good fitness regimen has good nutrition to accompany it.